Art

 Extra-Curricular Visits and Trips

-At Key stage 5, students attend a dry point etching course at Seacourt Print Workshop, which is an important contributor to their portfolio of work.
+At Key Stage 4 & 5, we bring in specialist artist to run workshops with the students in dry point etching and salt etching which is an important contributor to their portfolio of work.

 Follow our Twitter feed on @StrangfordICArt